alanstoate/explore-with-gdb/README.md

 ### Printing the locals

 Now that we have our breakpoint stopping at the right place, we can do something more interesting.
 We can access the Python objects that represent the current locals of the function where we break.
-By iterating through them, we can print the values of those locals every time we hit a breakpoint.
+By iterating through them, we'll print the values of those locals every time we hit a breakpoint.

 To achieve this, let's add the necessary code to the stop function: